Fostering Diverse Communities Canada

 My thesis research was conducted in Grande Prairie and involved a group of people who worked together to plan an art exhibit which was used to gather information and create an action plan and report to the City of Grande Prairie's Welcoming and Inclusive Communities Committee.

-To follow up on the Come Together Alberta conference as well as my thesis research in Grande Prairie I created the "Fostering Diverse Communities Conference" which was hosted in 2015 in Grande Prairie.
+To follow up on the Come Together Alberta conference as well as my thesis research in Grande Prairie I created the "Fostering Diverse Communities Conference" which was hosted in 2015 in Grande Prairie and Red Deer in 2016.
 I am working with other municipalities in Alberta to host follow up "Fostering Diverse Communities Conferences" annually.
-The 2016 Conference will likely be held in Central Alberta next April 28 & 29 so save the date!
-Information will be coming soon.
-Follow the links on this website for more information and to register.
+If your community would like to host the next Conference pleace contact me!